Quezler/glutenfree/mods_2.0/143_storage-roboport/README.md

 This mod contains a roboport reskin that outputs just the contents of storage chests on any wire you connect.

+The current update rate is once every 2.5 seconds, this should be plenty for pretty much all restocking usecases.

+Note to self, the contending names:

 roboport-read-logistic-network-contents-storage-only
 roboport-that-only-reads-logistic-storage-contents
 roboport-that-only-reads-what-is-in-storage-chests